libgit2/libgit2/PROJECTS.md

   a new example that mirrors the behavior.
 Examples don't have to be perfect emulations, but should demonstrate how to use the libgit2 APIs to get results that are similar to Git commands.
-This lets you (and us) easily exercise a particular facet of the API and measure compatability and feature parity with core git.
+This lets you (and us) easily exercise a particular facet of the API and measure compatibility and feature parity with core git.
 * Submit a PR to clarify documentation!
 While we do try to document all of the APIs, your fresh eyes on the documentation will find areas that are